Jobrien0394/Jobrien0394/README.md

 Here are some ideas to get you started:

 -->
-- 🔭 I’m currently working on the computer science course through coursera and I'm working on recreating super mario bros.
-(NES) using npm packages.
+- 🔭 I’m currently working on nothing

-- 🌱 I’m currently learning more about JavaScript, C++, and Unity.
-As well as, Java and Software Development.
+- 🌱 I’m currently learning more about JavaScript and Game Design with Unreal Engine 4.

 - 👯 I’m looking to collaborate on projects you're working on or more ideas for a web app/software.